 While some thermostats are wired in with your home’s electrical system, other thermostats are battery-powered.
-If you have a blank thermostat that is battery-powered, the second thing you should do if you find a blank thermostat is replace the batteries to see if that fixes the issue.
+If you have a blank thermostat that is battery-powered, the second thing you should do is replace the batteries to see if that fixes the issue.

 3. Low Display Brightness

 If your thermostat allows you to adjust the display brightness settings, your thermostat could look like it’s off when the display is very dim.
-There are some thermostats that will even auto-dim at certain times of day, or when a lot of light is hitting the display.
+Some thermostats will even auto-dim at certain times of day, or when a lot of light is hitting the display.